JRose31619/ShowCase/DemoProjects - Copy/Projects-CSharp/SQLDemo/SQLHomeWorkApp/README.md

 (Insert Images here)

 ### Validation
-Once users press submit, submitted information will be put through validation.
-If user information fails
+Once users press submit, submitted information will be put into models and sent through validation.
+If user information is unacceptable, the static methods will return false.
+User data will not be sent to the class library

+(Insert Images here)

+### UI Actions
+When validation is complete, data is then passed from the respective windows code behind to the UI Actions class.
+From here data is sent directly to the class library, then to the respective data base.
+Depending on the action, Data may be returned from the data base to the user

+(Insert Images here)

+## Class Library